ChumaSuey/mjam_chuma/README.md

 - bmFbr.
 - Kayne.
 - RecycledOJ.
+- JoyModulo.
 - Mopey Bloke.
 - Alunadrern.
 - Karl Casey @ White Bat Audio.

+Used track : "To be a God" by White Bat Audio @ Karl Casey.

 ## About the map / Behind the scenes info and facts.